matomatical/simple-search/REDME.md

 Possible extensions:

 [ ] Enhance pre-processing using ML techniques from later in the subject?
-[ ] Switch to parametric compression
+[ ] Switch to parametric compression or some other compression.
+Measure speed?
+[ ] Use `Category:` pages for some kind of evaluation?
+(Idea: the category page provides relevance information for a query including the category name.
+Watch out: pages have category backlinks, which could make this too easy?)
 ---

 Made with :purple_heart: by Matt.